 Over consumption of sugar, and in turn, most of our modern diseases were never an issue until we started processing our food in factories.
 Once machines and chemists got their hands on food, it’s never been the same.
-We moved away from fresh, local, real foods and into the era ofconveniencewhere we can’t be bothered to make our own dinners.
-Most Americans stop at a fast food joint or open up a microwave meal.
-Once our society shifted to this manner of food prep, the diseasestarted moving in.
-The average American eats 135 pounds of sugar per year.
-That’s 2.5 pounds a week, or over 1/3 of a pound of sugarperday!
+We moved away from fresh, local, real foods and into the era of convenience where we can’t be bothered to make our own dinners.
+Most Americans stop at a fast food restaurant or open up a microwave meal when they need to eat.
+Once our society shifted to this manner of food prep, the disease started moving in.
+According to MedicineNet.com, the average American eats 156 pounds of sugar per year.
+That’s 3 pounds a week, or almost 1/2 pounds of sugar day!
 No wonder we have the health problems we do!
 Prior to the 1900’s, the average amount of sugar consumer per person was 5 pounds per year!

 Sugar Feeds Disease